polipo/Prince-Monogame/README.md

 # Prince-Monogame
-Monogame implementation of Prince of Persia 2 written in C#, code original idea by Andrea Fallapi.
+Monogame implementation of Prince of Persia 2 written in C#, code original idea by Andrea Falappi alias Polipo

 # Prerequisites